melowntech/vts-browser-js/README.md

 ## User documentation

-The Melown API (VTS Browser JS) user documentation (how to use generated JavaScrip API in your web page) is available at:
+The Melown API (VTS Browser JS) user documentation (how to use generated JavaScrip API in your web page) is available in our wiki:

 * [VTS Browser API](https://github.com/Melown/vts-browser-js/wiki)